tLewisII/TJLQueue/README.md

 A implementation of a Queue data structure.
 <h2>Installation</h2>
 <hr>
-[Cocoapods](http://www.cocoapods.org) support is forthcoming, so in the meantime just grab the Source folder, drop it into your project and then import "TJLStack.h" wherever you need it.
+[Cocoapods](http://www.cocoapods.org) support is forthcoming, so in the meantime just grab the Source folder, drop it into your project and then import "TJLQueue.h" wherever you need it.
 <h2>Usage</h2>
 <hr>
 `+ new`<br>
-`- push:`<br>
+`- addObject:`<br>
-`- pop`<br>
+`- remove`<br>
 `- toArray`<br>

 That is most of what you need.
 Fast Enumeration is also supported.
 An example project is included so you can see some possible usage.

 <h1>License</h1>
-If you use TJLStack and you like it, feel free to let me know, <terry@ploverproductions.com>.
+If you use TJLQueue and you like it, feel free to let me know, <terry@ploverproductions.com>.
 If you have any issue or want to make improvements, submit a pull request.<br><br>

 The MIT License (MIT)
 Copyright (c) 2013 Terry Lewis II